Concordia3/COMP-354/README.md

 # COMP-354 Calculator Project

-This project is a feature-rich calculator built using Java Swing.
-The calculator implements a range of advanced mathematical functions designed and implemented by team members of COMP-354.
+This project is a calculator built using Java Swing.
+The calculator implements a 8 advanced mathematical functions designed and implemented directly without Java Math libraries.
+Built for the COMP-354 Introduction to Software Engineering project at Concordia University.

 ## Features